atsushieno/aap-core/README.md

 There is no such thing in Android.
 Audio Plugins For Android (AAP) is to fill this gap.

 What AAP aims is to become like an inclusive standard for audio plugin, adopted to Android applications ecosystem.
 The license is permissive (MIT).
-It is designed to be pluggable from other specific audio plugin formats like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on.
-They don't work on Android, so we need another one like [AudioUnit v3 on iOS](https://developer.apple.com/documentation/audiotoolbox/audio_unit_v3_plug-ins).
+It is designed to be pluggable from other specific audio plugin formats like [VST3](https://github.com/steinbergmedia/vst3sdk), [LV2](https://lv2plug.in/), [CLAP](https://github.com/free-audio/clap), and so on, as long as their features are supported in AAP.
+They are not designed to work on Android, so we need another one like [AudioUnit v3 on iOS](https://developer.apple.com/documentation/audiotoolbox/audio_unit_v3_plug-ins).

 On the other hand, it is designed so that cross-audio-plugin SDKs can support it.
 We have [JUCE](http://juce.com/) integration support. ported some LV2 plugins that use [DPF](https://github.com/DISTRHO/DPF), and probably more in the future.
 Historically, AAP was first designed to make use of JUCE audio plugin hosting features and JUCE-based audio plugins.